174 Nebraska school districts vulnerable to COVID-19 lawsuits

 That has some district officials wondering how they would pay for a huge court award if sued because someone got sick or died.

 A majority of Nebraska school districts belong to the All Lines Interlocal Cooperative Aggregate Pool.
-Most Omaha metro area districts belong, including Papillion La Vista, Ralston, Douglas County West, Gretna, Springfield Platteview, Bennington, Westside and Bellevue.
+Most metro Omaha districts belong, including Papillion La Vista, Ralston, Douglas County West, Gretna, Springfield Platteview, Bennington, Westside and Bellevue.

 The Millard, Elkhorn and Omaha districts are not members.